ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 includes data about messages that passed DMARC authentication as well as those that did not.

-The format for these reports is defined in Appendix A.

-The report SHOULD include the following data:
+The report may include the following data:

 *  The DMARC policy discovered and applied, if any
 *  The selected message disposition